ShriramJana/Hear2See/README.md

 2. **Real-Time Feedback:** Users receive instant audio feedback, enabling them to navigate their surroundings more effectively, interact with their environment, and gain a deeper understanding of the world around them.

-3. **AI Learning:** The system continues to learn and adapt to the user's preferences and feedback, enhancing the overall experience over time.

-4. **Empowerment:** Hear-2-See is not just a tool; it's a bridge to independence and inclusivity for the visually impaired.
+3. **Empowerment:** Hear-2-See is not just a tool; it's a bridge to independence and inclusivity for the visually impaired.
 It empowers them to make informed decisions, enjoy richer experiences, and engage more fully in their daily lives.

 Hear-2-See is breaking down barriers and promoting a world where everyone, regardless of their visual abilities, can experience the world with greater confidence and understanding.
 Join us on this incredible journey of sensory transformation! 🌎🔊🖼️